luke-hill/ruby-training/README.md

 git fetch origin
 ```

-Then tell git to create a new copy of main, throwing away the old one:
+Then tell git to create a new copy of main, throwing away the old one

 ```bash
 $ git reset --hard origin/main